- GW Home

-With events like George Washington’s annual Apple Day, in which teachers give apples to students, and the Eye on Food film series, the task force is also expanding and communicating knowledge of healthy foods, food preparation, on-campus food choices, the carbon ‘food-print,’ composting, edible landscaping and sustainable eating.
+With events like GW’s annual Apple Day, in which teachers give apples to students, and the Eye on Food film series, the task force is also expanding and communicating knowledge of healthy foods, food preparation, on-campus food choices, the carbon “food-print,” composting, edible landscaping and sustainable eating.

-Another key achievement is a partnership with Founding Farmers to study honey bees at six new hives on the Foggy Bottom Campus, advancing George Washington research and biology studies – and eventually yielding honey for the restaurant.
+Another key achievement is a partnership with Founding Farmers to study honey bees at six new hives on the Foggy Bottom Campus, advancing the university’s research and biology studies – and eventually yielding honey for the restaurant.

-The Graduate School of Education and Human Development is also working on developing and implementing a public school curriculum that uses food as a central organizing theme for inspiring and informing young students engaged in the study of science, history, and many other fields.
+The Graduate School of Education and Human Development is developing and implementing a public school curriculum that uses food as a central organizing theme for inspiring and informing young students engaged in the study of science, history, and many other fields.